The Illuminated Epistemology

 photo above the entrance of Santa Maria della Maddalena in Venice

 I took this photo of Santa Maria della Maddalena in Venice and added the geometric overlays.
 The Latin inscription "Sapientia aedificavit sibi domum" reads, 'Wisdom has built her house.'
 This diagram of the unified trinity reveals how the best architecture mirrors the structure of our own minds and bodies.
-The body is the true temple.

 Universal Mind